 The Application Period

 Prior experience with the Homestead lets us know that you understand the Homestead and its philosophy.
 Participation as a non-resident also demonstrates a commitment to the Homestead.
 Applicants who demonstrate a consistent interest in and enthusiasm for the Homestead and actively participate in Homestead activities will not only gain a better understanding of the dynamics of the Homestead community but will gain favorable weight in review of their application.
-Before you decide to apply, you are encouraged to:
+Before you decide to apply, you are encouraged (though not required) to:

 - Take a tour